-The ancient city of Blois is a major attraction with its vast and beautiful château dominating the town.
-So there are plenty of places to stay and a lot of choice of restaurants.
-Here are a few suggestions of recommended places in Blois.
+The ancient city of Blois in France is a major attraction with its vast and beautiful château dominating the town.
+There are plenty of places to stay and plentiful choices of restaurants.
+Here are a few recommendations for hotels and restaurants in Blois.

 Hôtel Anne de Bretagne

-Creeper-covered building looking onto a leafy square in the center of town, with simple but pretty rooms with large windows giving plenty of light.
-2 rooms adapted for disabled guests.
+A creeper-covered building looking onto a leafy square in the center of town, with simple but pretty rooms with large windows giving plenty of light.
+Two rooms have been adapted for disabled guests.
 There is no on-site restaurant, but the hotel offers a delightful breakfast in the garden in summer and in their dining room year round.

 Hôtel de France et de Guise

-The 2-star 50 room hotel in the center of Blois is in a 19th-century white building with rooms that are generally well sized and simply furnished, with some that have a view of the chateau.
-It’s a good choice for families as most rooms can accommodate up to five people so it’s good for families.
-The breakfast room is delightful and the welcome genuine.
+The 2-star 50 room hotel in the center of Blois is in a 19th-century white building with rooms that are generally well-sized and simply furnished, with some that have a view of the chateau.
+It’s a good choice for families as most rooms can accommodate up to five people.
+The breakfast room is delightful and the welcome is genuine.

 Hotel Ibis Styles Blois

 This is a thoroughly contemporary hotel, taken over by Ibis from the former All Seasons Blois Centre Gare.
 Conveniently located five minutes from the train station and the town center, it's been completely renovated.
-Rooms are bright and cheerful with striking art on the walls and good bathrooms.
-The choice for those who prefer modern style to contemporary charm.
+Rooms are bright and cheerful with striking art on the walls and spacious bathrooms.
+It's an excellent choice for those guests who prefer modern style to contemporary charm.

 La Maison de Thomas